 With 157 miles of shoreline (make that 3,000 miles if you count the shorelines of the Puget Sound and lakes and rivers), Washington state has no shortage of beaches.
 Ocean beaches along the Pacific Ocean range from wild and without civilization anywhere near them, to mildly developed.
-Don’t expect anything along the lines of larger California beaches, or even Oregon’s more touristy spots.
+Don’t expect anything along the lines of larger California beaches, or even Oregon’s bigger beaches.

 Meanwhile, beaches on islands along the Puget Sound and even on lakes provide some diversity to the state’s beach scene.
 But no matter where you go, knowing some of the best beaches to spend time on is the perfect way to bond with the amazing waterfront places within Washington’s bounds.
 Also, no matter where you go, chances are the water will be cold.
 Neither the Pacific nor the Puget Sound warms up much all year long, so count on some time on the sand or donning a wetsuit if you choose to take a dip.

 Ocean Shores is one of Washington’s most popular beaches.
 Located about three hours from Seattle, the town of Ocean Shores is a bit quieter than similar Oregonian cities, but has the requisite oceanfront hotels, seafood restaurants, places to buy saltwater taffy and family fun.
 Of course, it also has a beach — several miles of beach, actually.
 The beaches along the hotel zone allow cars on the sand, so you’ll be able to park right by the surf if you want.